cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

-         <i>Exact number of samples</i>: If requested it will try to do a dicotomic search for the best poisson disk radius that will generate the requested number of samples with a tolerance of the 0.5%.
-Obviously it takes much longer.
+         <i>Precise sample number</i>: If requested it will try to do a dicotomic search for the best poisson disk radius that will generate the requested number of samples with the below specified tolerance.
+Obviously it will takes much longer.

+   ``exactnumtolerance : float = 0.005``

+      .. raw:: html

+         <i>Precise sample number tolerance</i>: If a precise number of sample is requested, the sample number will be matched with the precision specified here.
+Precision is specified as a fraction of the sample number. so for example a precision of 0.005 over 1000 samples means that you can get 995 or 1005 samples.

    ``radiusvariance : float = 1``